salcedoe/MtMdocs/docs/volumeProcessing/volumeOverview.md

 ### Isotropic vs Anisotropic

 When the dimensions of a voxel are identical, the voxel is **isotropic**; when they are not, the voxel is **anisotropic**.

-In th above taste bud image stack, the voxel dimensions are 0.3 µm (x-axis) x 0.3 µm (y-axis) x 0.75 µm (z-axis).
+In the taste bud image stack, the voxel dimensions are 0.3 µm (x-axis) x 0.3 µm (y-axis) x 0.75 µm (z-axis).
 So, the voxels in this image stack are not perfect little cubes (aka isotropic), but are instead *cuboidal* (aka anisotropic).

 ![isotropic v anisotropic cuboids](images/iso-v-anisotropic.png){ width="200"}

->**Isotropic vs Anistropic** The sides of the isotropic voxel are equal along all dimensions, like a perfect cube or a die, while the sides of an anisotropic voxel are equal along the x & y dimensions but different along the z-dimension, resembling a rectangular brick.
+>**Isotropic vs Anistropic.** The sides of the isotropic voxel are equal along all dimensions, like a perfect cube or a die, while the sides of an anisotropic voxel are equal along the x & y dimensions but different along the z-dimension, resembling a rectangular brick.

 ### Measuring the Volume

 Since voxels have dimensionality, i.e. the lengths of their sides represent real-world measurements, we can use voxels to measure structures inside the volume or the size of the volume itself.

 You can usually get the real-world size of a voxel by referencing the metadata.
 In the above example of a taste bud, the pixel dimensions are 0.3 X 0.3 in the xy plane and 0.75 in the z-plane.
 So, for example, to get the thickness of the tissue in µm you simply multiply the z-dimension of the voxel by 12 (since there are 12 slices).